 This works very well and the stress-related symptoms go away quickly.

-(1) Read and learn about intracellular hypothyroidism via this website
+(1) Read and learn about intracellular hypothyroidism via this website.

-(3) Follow that physician’s instructions re. correction of your T3 and other hormones
+(3) Follow that physician’s instructions re. correction of your T3 and other hormones.

-(4) Consult with Cheryl Conklin, at the website below, for stress-relieving ideas.
+Check the website below, for stress-relieving ideas: